next-exp/IC/doc/merging.rst

    <Reviewer comment> (comment the reviewer left on GitHub)

-   * Ensure that Git records the reviewer of the PR as the author of the merge commit.
+   * Set the reviewer as the author of merge commit.

 #.
 Push the merge commit to ``upstream/master``.